 In the recent judgment of Mr Justice Holman in the nuptial agreement case of Luckwell v Limata* he felt that in view of the imminent publication of the Law Commission report that the public needed to see how courts resolve these cases “on a case specific basis.”
 He also stated that “On the facts of this case there is only one consideration which is capable of having the effect that the agreements should not be applied rigorously and to the letter.
 That consideration is current and likely future need.”

 Needs do not trump a nuptial agreement – but we are told they may outweigh it.
 The preparation of any nuptial agreement involves a careful analysis, from the shadows, of current and likely future need.
 It appears that family solicitors will continue to work in the shadows for some time to come.

-* EWHC 536 (Fam)Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+* EWHC 536 (Fam)Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.